logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/eks_ecr_integration.md

 OutputValue: "YOUR_EKS_SECURITY_GROUP_ID"
 ```

 Go to the [*Security Groups* section of *EC2* in the *AWS management console*](https://us-east-2.console.aws.amazon.com/ec2/v2/home?#SecurityGroups:) and search for your security group using the id obtained above.
-Note the *VPC ID*, you will need it when creating the hopsworks cluster.
+Note the *VPC ID*, you will need it when creating the Hopsworks cluster.
 Then, click on it then go to the *Inbound rules* tab and click on *Edit inbound rules*.
 You should now see the following screen.

 <p align="center">
   <figure>